The Catacombs of Paris are one of the earliest tourist attractions of the city – curious people have been visiting Paris Municipal Ossuary since 1809.

 Bus numbers 38 and 68 can also drop you closer to the Parisian attraction.

-If you plan to drive, you can find a parking spot on Boulevard Saint-Jacques.
+You can find a parking spot on Boulevard Saint-Jacques.

-Paris Catacombs hours
+Opening hours of Paris Catacombs

 From Tuesday to Sunday, the Catacombs of Paris open at 9.45 am and close at 8.30 pm.